Hackerspace: Tool library

 Tool libraries generally lack a shared space for making or hacking things, but instead serve as a repository of tools people can borrow for use in their own respective spaces.

 Repair cafe / clinic

 "Repair cafés" are semipermanent places where people can come together to teach and learn how to fix things.
 "Repair clinics" are pop-up events without permanent facilities, though they are often sponsored by organizations such as public libraries, schools, or universities.
 The emphasis is on basic DIY repairs rather than building new things, but there is a similar informal atmosphere of exploration and learning new skills.

 Bicycle coops

 Bicycle cooperatives are places where people can build or fix bicycles.

 Cooking makerspace

-A place where anyone can use different professional kitchen equipment and try culinary experiments.
+Cooking makerspaces are places where anyone can use different professional kitchen equipment and try culinary experiments.

+Biomakerspace

+Biomakerspaces, as opposed to the typical makerspace, are communal laboratory spaces specifically for biology.
+Typically, their facilities include biological equipment such as PCR machines, autoclaves, and centrifuges.
+Many biomakerspaces also offer courses on biological techniques.